Tyler Freeman Preview, Player Props: Guardians vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 19th in MLB.
+- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 19th in MLB.

-- The Dodgers have the 16th-ranked team ERA among all MLB pitching staffs (4.26).
+- The Dodgers' 4.26 team ERA ranks 16th among all MLB pitching staffs.

-- Dodgers pitchers combine to allow 142 total home runs at a rate of 1.1 per game (to rank 13th in baseball).

 © 2023 Data Skrive.
 All rights reserved.